-For a strictly outdoor performance piece, the Marmot Quasar Nova Hoody is one of the top down jackets for women in that regard.
+For something longer, the Outdoor Research Helium Down Hoodie is one of the top down jackets for women in that regard.
 If you are a woman who does heaps of climbing, trekking, or other mountain sports, you’re going to love this down jacket.

-I’ll admit, the Marmot Quasar Nova Hoody has flown under the radar for a while.
+I’ll admit, the Outdoor Research Helium Down Hoodie has flown under the radar for a while.
 Some down jackets don’t receive as much attention as their competitors.
-The Marmot Quasar Nova Hoody is a good example of that.
+The Outdoor Research Helium Down Hoodie is a good example of that.
 It’s another one of the best down jackets for backpacking.

-Weighing in at a staggering 7 ounces, the Quasar Nova will never slow you down.
+Weighing in at a staggering 15.4 ounces, the Helium will never slow you down.
 As far as warmth it can stand up next to the likes of the Patagonia Down Sweater.
 I like the three zippered exterior pockets as well.
 You always have plenty of space to store your bits and pieces.

-Keep in mind that the Marmot Quasar Nova Hoody is a no-frills jacket.
-It can be compressed to next to nothing and is very much an ultralight down jacket.
+Keep in mind that the Outdoor Research Helium Down Hoodie is a no-frills jacket.
+It can be compressed to next to nothing and is very much an ultralight-down jacket.
 That said, it is not a great jacket during rainy conditions.
-It pretty much looses all of its value when it gets wet.
+It pretty much loses all of its value when it gets wet.

 But that’s why you should invest in an awesome rain jacket!
 Down jackets were never intended to combat rain.